-With the country's rich oil and gas reserves and booming economy, many expats find doing business in Kazakhstan an attractive prospect.
-From mineral resources and space technology, to opportunities in agriculture and finance, Kazakhstan has a lot to offer.
+With Kazakhstan’s rich oil and gas reserves and rapidly growing economy, you’ll find doing business in Kazakhstan attractive.
+The country offers significant investment potential, from mineral resources and space technology to agriculture and finance.

 Fast facts